paulshen/buttery/README.md

 # Buttery

-A React library for building animations and interactions.
+A React library for super smooth animations and interactions.

-If you're curious, check out the **EXTREMELY** work in progress [documentation](https://paulshen.github.io/react-prototyper/).
+If you're curious, check out the **EXTREMELY** work in progress [documentation](https://paulshen.github.io/buttery/).

 ### What is this?